-Figure 13.2 Vertebral Column.
+Figure 16.2 Vertebral Column.
 The adult vertebral column consists of 24 vertebrae, plus the sacrum and coccyx.
 The vertebrae are divided into three regions: cervical C1-C7 vertebrae, thoracic T1-T12 vertebrae, and lumbar L1-L5 vertebrae.
 The vertebral column is curved, with two primary curvatures (thoracic and sacrococcygeal curves) and two secondary curvatures (cervical and lumbar curves).
-From Betts et al., 2013.
+From Betts, et al., 2013.
 Licensed under CC BY 4.0.
-[Fig. 13.2 Image description.]

-Types of Vertebrae

-- Cervical: C1 to C7 the first 7 vertebrae in the neck region - Thoracic: T1 to T12 the next 12 vertebrae that form the outward curvature of the spine - Lumbar: L1 to L5 the next 5 vertebrae that form the inner curvature of spine - Sacrum: the triangular-shaped bone at the base of the spine - Coccyx: the tailbone

-Bones of the Thoracic Cavity

-The thoracic cage (rib cage) forms the thorax (chest) portion of the body.
-It consists of 12 pairs of ribs with their costal cartilages and the sternum (see Figure 13.3).
+[Image description.]
+Types of Vertebrae - Cervical C1 to C7 the first 7 vertebrae in the neck region - Thoracic T1 to T12 the next 12 vertebrae that forms the outward curvature of the spine - Lumbar L1 to L5 the next 5 vertebrae that forms the inner curvature of spine - Sacrum the triangular-shaped bone at the base of the spine - Coccyx the tailbone Bones of the Thoracic Cavity The thoracic cage (rib cage) forms the thorax (chest) portion of the body.
+It consists of the 12 pairs of ribs with their costal cartilages and the sternum (see Figure 16.3).
 The ribs are anchored posteriorly to the 12 thoracic vertebrae (T1-T12).
 The thoracic cage protects the heart and lungs.

-Figure 13.3 Thoracic Cage.
+Figure 16.3 Thoracic Cage.
 The thoracic cage is formed by the (a) sternum and (b) 12 pairs of ribs with their costal cartilages.
 The ribs are anchored posteriorly to the 12 thoracic vertebrae.
 The sternum consists of the manubrium, body, and xiphoid process.
 The ribs are classified as true ribs (1-7) and false ribs (8-12).
 The last two pairs of false ribs are also known as floating ribs (11-12).
-From Betts et al., 2013.
+From Betts, et al., 2013.
 Licensed under CC BY 4.0.
-[Fig. 13.3 Image description.]
+[Image description.]
+Ribs There are 12 sets of ribs and can be divided as such: